 If you are raising native pigs in the Philippines, one of the first things you will notice is the smaller litter compared to commercial breeds.
 A native sow might give you four or five piglets while your neighbor's Landrace cross delivers ten.

 This makes some farmers think native pigs are not worth breeding.
-That conclusion is wrong — but understanding the real numbers helps you plan properly.
+Wrong.
+But you do need to know the real numbers to plan properly.

 "Gamay ra gyud ang baktin sa baboy bisaya, pero lami kaayo ang karne."
 (Native pigs have fewer piglets, but the meat tastes much better.)

-The litter size of Philippine native pigs varies significantly by breed and management.
-Here are the numbers from actual Philippine research institutions:
+DOST-PCAARRD's Philippine Animal Breed Information System (PAB-IS) tracks six developed native pig breeds.
+Litter size varies a lot by breed and management.
+Here are the numbers from actual Philippine research:

 |---|---|---|---|